Liouville property for groups and conformal dimension: Examples

 \begin{cor} If $(G, \bim)$ satisfies the conditions of the above theorem, and if $\mu$ is a symmetric probability measure on $G$ with a finite $p$-moment for some $p>1$, then the $\mu$-random walk is Liouville.
 In particular $G$ is amenable. \end{cor}

 Note that groups generated by bounded automata are always contracting, but this is no longer true for groups generated by automata of polynomial activity of degree at least 1.
-For example, the group generated by the wreath recursion $a=\sigma(1, a)$ and $b=(b, a)$ is generated by automata of linear activity growth and is not contracting.
-By \cite{amirvirag:cubic}, there are automata groups of polynomial activity that are not Liouville for any finitely supported symmetric non-degenerate measure, so that the contracting assumption is crucial in Corollary \ref{c-polynomial}.
+For example, the group generated by the wreath recursion $a=\sigma(1, a)$ and $b=(b, a)$ is generated by an automaton of linear activity growth and is not contracting.
+As shown by G.~Amir and B.~Vir\'ag in \cite{amirvirag:cubic}, there are automata groups of polynomial activity that do not have the Liouville property for any finitely supported symmetric non-degenerate measure so that the contracting assumption is crucial in Corollary \ref{c-polynomial}.

-It follows from the results of~\cite{YNS} that a sufficient condition for a group generated by automata of polynomial activity growth to be amenable is recurrence of the orbital graphs of its action on the boundary of the tree $\xs$ (see the proof of \cite[Theorem 5.1]{YNS}).
+It follows from the results of~\cite{YNS} that a sufficient condition for a group generated by an automaton of polynomial activity growth to be amenable is recurrence of the orbital graphs of its action on the boundary of the tree $\xs$ (see the proof of \cite[Theorem 5.1]{YNS}).
 This gives another way to conclude amenability of groups satisfying the conditions of Theorem~\ref{th:polactivity}, see~\cite{nekpilgrimthurston}.
-The statement on the Liouville property in Corollary \ref{c-polynomial} is new.
-For bounded automata groups, it extends the result of \cite{AAMV} to measures with a moment condition (in that particular case the proof of Theorem \ref{t-Liouville} can actually be modified to include measures with finite first moment, by observing that Proposition \ref{prop:portraisize} holds for $p=1$).
+In contrast, the statement on the Liouville property in Corollary \ref{c-polynomial} is new (even for finitely supported measures when the activity degree is larger than 1).
+For bounded automata groups, it extends the results of \cite{AAMV} to measures with a moment condition (in that particular case the proof of Theorem \ref{t-Liouville} can actually be modified to include measures with finite first moment, by showing that Proposition \ref{prop:portraisize} holds for $p=1$).